 The North Shore International Film Series is presented by the North Vancouver Community Arts Council in cooperation with the Toronto International Film Festival.
 Throughout the year a series of TIFF selections are screened at Cineplex Odeon Park & Tilford Cinemas for special one-night-only viewings.
 Established in 2003, the North Shore International Film Series acts as a platform for unique cinematic experience, spotlighting quality Canadian, independent and foreign films.

-This season, we are pleased to present these great movies from Canada and around the world:
+This season, we are pleased to present feature films from Canada and around the world:

 An Inconvenient Sequel: Truth to Power | US | September 13